Adrien Truffert

+Early life

+Adrien Truffert was born on 20 November 2001 in Liège, Belgium to French parents Laurence and Jean-Christophe Truffert.
+When Adrien was six months old, his family moved to Southampton because his father was a laboratory director.
+Truffert's family returned to Belgium and immigrated to France six months afterward.

 Club career

+Rennes

 On 28 May 2020, Truffert signed his first professional contract with Rennes.
 He made his debut for the club on 19 September 2020 against Monaco.
 He came on as a 41st minute substitute for Faitout Maouassa, and had an assist and scored the game-winning goal in his debut.

+Bournemouth

+On 16 June 2025, Truffert signed for Bournemouth in the Premier League on a five–year contract in a £14.4m deal made up of an £11.4 fee with £3m possible add-on fees.
+Rennes also negotiated a 10% sell-on fee.

 International career

 Truffert was born in Belgium to French parents, and moved back to France at a young age.
 He made his international debut for France at the under-19 level on 9 October 2019 against England U19.

 On 20 September 2022, Truffert received his first call-up to the France national team for two UEFA Nations League matches, replacing the injured Lucas Digne.